-Following the processing of applications, the City shall conduct interviews for those employees meeting the posted requirements, and within seven (7) days following the completion of the interviewing, shall notify the successful employee of his appointment.
+Following the processing of applications, the City shall conduct interviews for those employees meeting the posted requirements, and within seven (7) days following the completion of the interviewing, shall notify the successful employee of their appointment.
+Temporary, seasonal and casual employees who are eligible for an interview will be considered after regular full-time and part-time employees.